C4theBomb/csmb-housewars/README.md

 8. Run the local development server using `python manage.py runserver`.

 ### Relevant Commands:
 - `python manage.py test`: Runs all tests for current features of the site.
-If something fails, your broke something, please fix it.
+If something fails, you broke something, please fix it.
 If you think its not your fault, it probably is.
-However, if your REALLY think its not your fault, create an issue and we will try our best to resolve it as soon as possible.
+However, if you REALLY think its not your fault, create an issue and we will try our best to resolve it as soon as possible.
 - `python manage.py makemigrations`: If you end up making any changes to the files in `housewars/models`, please run this command to log your changes.
 This will allow us to make the relevant changes to our production database and display the new features on the site.

 ## Hosting

 ### Options
 There are several options that you can use for hosting the site on a production server.
 My personal recommendation would either be Heroku or Linode, since it comes pre-configured with the website.
-Linode is very cheap at only $5 a month, while Heroku is completely free (albeit more restricted).
+Linode is very cheap at only $5 a month, while Heroku is completely free (albeit more restricted) (This is unfortunately no longer true the free plan was axed).

 ### Environment Variables
 The server environment variables are used to secure data and keep it from entering a cloud, open-acccess environment.
 Because of this, you will need to define a them file yourself.
 These are only needed in production and are completely unnecessary if you are using a local development server.
 The varaibles that you will need are: